aaholmes/cloud-scheduler/COST_TRACKING.md

 # Cost Tracking and Budgeting

-The cloud scheduler now includes comprehensive cost tracking and budgeting capabilities that integrate with cloud provider billing APIs to provide actual cost data and budget controls.
+The cloud scheduler now includes comprehensive cost tracking and budgeting capabilities that integrate with cloud provider billing APIs to provide actual cost data and budget controls for computational workloads.

 ## Overview